 How to Write a Chargeback Letter?

 The chargeback application is simple enough.
-In fact, it is only necessary to describe the circumstances of the payment and indicate the facts confirming that the merchant did not fulfill its obligations.
+In fact, it is only necessary to describe the circumstances when the charge of funds occurred and indicate the facts confirming that the merchant did not fulfill its obligations towards the cardholder.

-Note that the application can be submitted not only in the office but also via the Internet.
-Banks accept applications online in the feedback section on their website.
+Note that the money refund application can be submitted not only in the office but also via the Internet.
+Banks accept applications for chargebacks online in the feedback section on their website.

-When applying for the chargeback, it is very important to indicate the reason why you are requesting a refund.
+When applying for the chargeback, it is very important for a cardholder to indicate the reason for requesting a refund for the transaction.
 What could be the reasons:

 - The product or service does not match the description.
 For example, we bought a TV and received a radio;

 - Unauthorized transaction.
-That is, someone made a payment from our card without our consent;
+That is, someone made a payment from our bank card without our consent;

 - The service or product is not provided in full.
 For example, we ordered two sets of wheels, but received only one;